 Command-driven software is more flexible, but it is more difficult to learn.
 The user must know what commands are available, what they do & how they should be typed.
 For this reason, commands are most popular with experienced technical persons, such as computer Operators, Programmers or in situations where the end-user continually works with the same program and has therefore mastered the commands.

 To make commands more user-friendly, the following points need to be observed: –

 - The command words used should be descriptive VERBS that clearly convey the intended action, e.g., PRINT, COPY, RENAME, DELETE, etc.

 - Unique abbreviations should be provided for more experienced users, e.g., PRI, COP, REN, DEL, CHKDSK, etc.

-- Multiple items on a single command line should ALWAYS be separated blank spaces.
+- Multiple items on a single command line should ALWAYS be separated by blank spaces.

 E.g., PRINT can be used in the following ways: –